 The issue is whether animals will be raised on diversified, sustainable family farms, or produced in large, energy and capital-intensive confinement facilities (i.e. factory farms) that concentrate the animals and their wastes in vast quantities and concentrate economic control in the hands of absentee investors.

-A Des Moines Register analysis reported that Iowa has some of the most polluted waters in the country, primarily from fecal bacteria, nitrogen and phosphorous.
+The Des Moines Register reported that Iowa has some of the most polluted waters in the country, primarily from fecal bacteria, nitrogen and phosphorous.

 - In the past 15 years, there have been 715 reported manure spills, with the majority coming from factory farms.

 - A USDA study shows that factory farm owners knowingly over-applied liquid manure on land closest to their operations to reduce transportation costs.

 - At levels above 10 milligrams per liter, nitrates, a common water pollutant from agricultural runoff, can cause human health risks.
 Children under five years of age, the elderly, and people with suppressed immune systems are particularly at risk.

 Scientists believe overuse of antibiotics in animals to promote growth and control disease is decreasing the effectiveness of antibiotics in humans.

 - It’s been estimated that 70% of all antibiotics in the U.S. are fed to healthy livestock merely to promote growth and compensate for unsanitary and confined conditions found on factory farms.

 - The young and the elderly are especially at risk from resistant bacteria.